shah-zeb-naveed/data-science-notes/README.md

 16. Features (or sometimes gorups of features) having high correlation can indicate data leakage.
 Perform ablation studies.
 17. Test performane should only be used for reporting, not for decision making.
 18. feature stores != feature definion management
-19. feature generalization to unseen data. e.g. commmend_id may be bad but user_id might be impportant.
+19. feature generalization to unseen data. e.g. commment_id may be bad but user_id might be impportant.
 20. Shouldn't just remove a feature based on coverage.
 Should look at relationship with output.
 21. Feature scaling impacts gradient boosted trees
 22. With smaller dataset, keep track of learning curve to see if it hints that more data will improve accuracy of itself or of a competing algorithm.